 |Northern Tasmania Region - All industries||2016||2011||Change|

-Analysis of the resident workers age structure of the Northern Tasmania Region in 2016 compared to Tasmania shows that there was a higher proportion of people in the younger age groups (15 to 44 years) as well as a higher proportion of people in the older age groups (45 years and over).
+Analysis of the resident workers (All industries) age structure of the Northern Tasmania Region in 2016 compared to Tasmania shows that there was a lower proportion of persons in the younger age groups (15 to 44 years) as well as a higher proportion of persons in the older age groups (45 years and over).